Arts & Culture

 Peachland Art Gallery

-Peachland Art Gallery, located in the same building as the Visitor Centre, is the cultural hub of our community.
+Peachland Art Gallery, located at Our SPACE inside the historic Peachland School, is a wonderful place to explore.
 It hosts art exhibitions that promote the entire Okanagan and a diverse group of artists.
 They also host live music and dinner events.

 Peachland Museum